 The Tag component can quickly display tags on, for example, a detail page.
-An optional delete button can be added which can be configured using Actions.
+An optional delete button can be added, which can be configured using Actions.

-Customizing the tag
+Customising the tag

 SettingDescription